And I'm Joyce Kinney: Plot

 As the family gathers around the television to watch the local news, Lois states her fondness of the new co-anchor, Joyce Kinney.
 Later that day, the family attends church, and while there, Lois learns of a local bake sale, and decides to bring her own baked goods.
 Going to the store to buy ingredients, Lois notices Joyce shopping there as well, and approaches her.
 The two quickly become close friends, and they decide to spend the day together at the news studio.
 That night, Lois and Joyce decide to get a drink together, and share stories.
-Reluctant at first to tell Joyce her darkest secret, she soon reveals that she was in an adult film when she was in college in the early 1980s, before she met Peter.
-Expecting Joyce will keep it a secret, as she promised, she is shocked when the local news reveals her participation in the making of the pornography.
+Reluctant at first to tell Joyce her darkest secret, she soon reveals that she was in an adult film when she was in college in the 1980s, before she met Peter.
+Despite Joyce promising to keep it a secret, Lois is shocked when the local news reveals her participation in the making of the pornography.

 Confronting Joyce about the story, Lois questions her intentions, with Joyce revealing that the two attended high school together, where she was fat and was known as Joyce Chevapravatdumrong (her real last name).
-She also reveals that Lois humiliated her in front of the entire school, by placing a hotdog in her mouth and pulling down her pants while blindfolded (revealing her pink panties), and has sought revenge ever since.
+She also reveals that Lois humiliated her in front of the entire school, by placing a hotdog in her mouth and pulling down her pants while blindfolded (revealing her pink underwear), and has sought revenge ever since.
 Since the revelation of her porno past, Lois is made a pariah and her kids face their share of ridicule at school.
-At church on Sunday, Lois and her family enter, and are immediately demanded to leave by the preacher.
-Becoming extremely depressed, Lois is eventually coaxed by Brian to face her mistake by showing it to the church.
-The porno causes the church to reaccept her and admit the Griffin family back into their congregation due to a positive opinion of the film, much to Joyce's anger.
-Stewie in the meantime develops suspicions of having been conceived through the creation of the porno, heightened when he sees that one of the actors has a football-shaped head like his.
+At church on Sunday, Lois and her family entered but were immediately demanded to leave by the preacher.
+Despondent, Lois is eventually inspired by Brian to face her mistake by showing it to the church.
+The porno causes the church to reaccept her and admit the Griffin family back into their congregation due to a positive opinion of the film, much to Joyce's annoyance.
+Meanwhile, Stewie develops suspicions of having been conceived through the creation of the porno, heightened when he sees that one of the actors has a football-shaped head like his.